yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/VPE.rst

 .. rubric:: Debugging
    :name: debugging-vpe

-Debug log can be enabled in the VPE driver by adding “#define DEBUG” at the first line of drivers/media/platform/ti-vpe/vpe.c.
+Debug log can be enabled in the VPE driver by adding "#define DEBUG" at the first line of drivers/media/platform/ti-vpe/vpe.c.